Sumandeep-Kaur/Sumandeep-Kaur/README.md

 </p>
 <br>

-Hi, I'm Suman from India, a recent graduate with a strong passion for software development.
-I'm currently embarking on an exciting journey as a trainee at Nagarro, where I'm delving deep into the realm of .NET technology.
+Hi, I'm Suman from India, a passionate software developer currently pursuing a Master’s degree in Applied Computing at the University of Windsor.
+I started my professional journey at Nagarro, where I worked extensively with C#, .NET Core, and AngularJS for full-stack development , applying design principles to build scalable, secure, and high-performing solutions.

-Over the years, I've cultivated my skills in full-stack development, and I'm proficient in a variety of stacks, including MERN, MEAN, and ASP.NET Core with C#.
-Whether it's crafting engaging front-end experiences or architecting robust back-end systems, I love bringing ideas to life through code.
+My expertise spans technologies like AngularJS, ReactJS, and Spring Boot, and more alongside cloud platforms such as Azure.
+From designing interactive front-end experiences to developing scalable back-end architectures, I enjoy solving complex problems and creating impactful solutions.

-My dedication to staying current in this ever-evolving field drives me to constantly seek new challenges and learning opportunities.
-If you're interested in collaborating, discussing tech trends, or just connecting with a fellow developer, don't hesitate to get in touch.
-Let's create something amazing together! 🚀💡💻
+I’m always eager to collaborate on innovative projects, learn emerging technologies, and create impactful solutions.
+Let’s connect and build something amazing together! 🚀💡 🚀💡💻
 <br><br>

 <!--